Why Hunger and Fullness Feel Confusing in Recovery — and How to Rebuild Trust in Your Body

 There’s no “perfect” way to eat in recovery.
 Every food can provide something valuable: energy, satisfaction, comfort, or connection.
 Flexibility is part of healing.

 Even if appetite or weight shifts with stress, hormones, or medication, your body’s need for consistent nourishment doesn’t change.
 Eating regularly is choosing recovery, not “losing control.”
+When you provide your body consistency, it will become more predictable and stable.

 When hunger shows up, trying to reason with it or ignore it won’t make it disappear.
 The only way to move through hunger is to eat.
 Your body needs energy in the same way your phone needs charging — no amount of willpower changes that.